ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 oil and stir in it pulverised charcoal to
 the consistency of paint.
 Fut a coat
 of this over the timber, and there is
-not a man that will live to sec it ro
+not a man that will live to sec it rot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:kyu:batch_kyu_kryptonite_ver01:data:sn84037890:00280763585:1876051701:0102/pct:18.686502,48.424428,11.738026,9.244283/!600,600/0/default.jpg"/>
 </td>